mgtrrz/echome/docs/web-api/02-authentication.md

 ## 1. Retrieve access token

-Your first request to the server will be to retrieve a JWT token which will be included for every other request to the server.
+Your first request to the server will be to retrieve a JWT token which should be included for every subsequent request to the server.

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"username": "[USER_ACCESS_ID]", "password": "[SECRET]"}' [SERVER_ADDRESS]/api/v1/identity/token